 You may wish to browse through the gallery of representative before and after neck lift pictures.
 Click on any of the thumbnails to enter the slide show.
 All procedures were performed by Dr. Sam Naficy and some patients may have had more than one surgical procedure performed.
 The text accompanying the photos describes the details of the procedures performed.

 In a small number of patients, liposuction of the neck alone is adequate enough to make a significant improvement in the neck and produce results that approximate a neck lift.
 It is important to know that only a minority of patients will benefit from neck liposuction as a stand-alone procedure and that if neck liposuction is used in patients who are not good candidates, the results can be less than desirable.
 The ideal candidate for neck liposuction is ideally 40 or younger, has excellent neck skin tone and skin that is not too thick or too heavy, has excess fat under chin and neck that is situated under the skin, does not have any banding or laxity of the muscle, and has good bone structure in the lower face and chin.
 Neck liposuction is performed through 1-2 small incisions under the chin +/- a small incision behind each earlobe.
 In addition to liposuction, there are techniques that involve use of lasers to help tighten the skin of the chin and neck.
 These techniques are often known as laser liposuction, with specific brand names such as Smart Lipo or Cool Lipo.
-A chin implant may also be combined with neck liposuction for a more dramatic result.
+A chin implant may also be combined with neck liposuction for a better result.

-Mini Neck Lift
+Deep Neck Lift

-Mini neck lift by Sam Naficy, MD
+Deep neck lift by Sam Naficy, MD. * Individual results may vary.

 Suspension Neck Lift (Feather Lift, Thread Lift)

 This method of neck lifting uses permanent sutures that are used to 'suspend' the sagging neck muscles in a sling-like manner.
-The technique requires an incision placed under the chin (same as a mini neck lift) and an incision behind each ear.
-The amount of improvement achieved with suspension lifts is not as much as achievable with mini neck lifts.
+The technique requires an incision placed under the chin (same as a deep neck lift) and an incision behind each ear.
+The amount of improvement achieved with suspension lifts is not as much as achievable with deep neck lifts.
 Occasionally patients may develop a 'noose-like' feeling around the neck, caused by the suspension sutures.

 Direct Neck Lift